- Inter-faculty Studies in Bioinformatics and Systems Biology

 After completing the course, the student:

-Can use AI tools for simple analytical and creative tasks.
+• Can use AI tools effectively for analytical and creative tasks, including prompting and retrieval-augmented approaches.

-• Understands the social, legal, and economic consequences of AI development.
+• Understands the social, legal, and economic consequences of AI, including labor market effects and regulatory frameworks.

-• Formulates their own reflections on the future of AI and future skills.
+• Formulates their own informed position on the future development of AI and its implications for their field and career.

 Assessment criteria